 EMT Basic (BLS)

-6 Week Accelerated and Traditional 10 Week EMT Courses are enrolling NOW!
+NEW 6 Week Accelerated and 12 Week Traditional EMT Courses are Enrolling NOW!

 You do not want to miss out as once they are full, they close!

-EMS Academy's EMT Course tuition includes your textbook, Navigate 2 Online System with an e-book, audio book, powerpoint lecture slides, virtual ride along, practice quizzes, flash cards and everything you need to excel and succeed to complete your EMT Course!
+EMS Academy EMT Course tuition includes your textbook, Navigate 2 Online System with an e-book, audio book, powerpoint lecture slides, virtual ride along, practice quizzes, flashcards and everything you need to excel and succeed to complete your EMT Course!
 You do not need to buy a uniform, blood pressure cuff, stethoscope, equipment or pay for your textbook separately from your tuition!

 How amazing is this?